A constraint on local definitions of quantum internal energy: Abstract

 \section{Abstract}

-Recent advances in quantum thermodynamics have been focusing on ever more elementary systems of interest, approaching the limit of a single qubit, with correlations, strong coupling and non-equilibrium environments coming into play.
+Recent advances in quantum thermodynamics have been focusing on ever more elementary systems of interest, approaching the limit of a single qubit, with correlations, strong coupling and far-from-equilibrium environments coming into play.
 Under such scenarios, it is clear that fundamental physical quantities must be revisited.
-This article questions whether a universal definition of internal energy for open quantum systems may be devised, setting limits on its possible properties.
-We argue that, for such a definition to be regarded as local, it should be implemented as a functional of the open system's reduced density operator and its time derivatives.
-Then we show that it should involve at least up to the second-order derivative, otherwise failing to recover the previously-known internal energy of the ``universe''.
-Possible implications of this general result are discussed.
+This article questions whether a universal definition of internal energy for open quantum systems can be devised, setting limits on its possible properties.
+We argue that, for such a definition to be regarded as local, it should be determined by using only local resources, i.e., the open system's reduced density operator $\varrho$ and its time derivatives.
+The simplest construction, then, would be a functional $U(\varrho, \dot{\varrho})$.
+We adopt the minimalist implementation of a bipartite quantum universe, namely two qubits in a pure joint state, and show that the functional relationship cannot be that simple if it is to generally recover the well-established internal energy of the universe.
+No further hypothesis or approximation scheme was assumed.
+An illustrative counter-example is explored, and possible implications of the general constraint are discussed.

 \keywords{Quantum thermodynamics; open quantum systems; autonomous quantum systems; internal energy.}